michaeldeistler/michaeldeistler.github.io/_posts/2018-02-07-deep-learning-cv.markdown

 ---

 ## Introduction
-This project was carried out in the realm of the course 'Deep Learning for Computer Vision'.
-Three fellow students and me used the U-Net architecture to segment nerve fibres from Ultrasound images.
+In order to reach the goal of relieving patients from surgical pain, correct identification of nerve tissue is essential for successful placement of an anaesthetic catheter.
+This project  carried out in the realm of the course 'Deep Learning for Computer Vision' targeted this issue by segmenting the nerve fibres using the so-called U-net architecture.

+---

+## Results
+We found that a pretrained SegNet cannot compete on this task with a U-Net-inspired architecture that is designed for medical image segmentation.
+Further, it was feasible to train the U-Net from scratch, without using pre-trained weights.
+An added binary classification significantly increased the accuracy and sensitivity of our prediction.
+Integrating a GAN by training the decoder as generator with help of an external discriminator seemed to stabilize training.
+Since the discriminator could help the decoder to generalize underlying anatomical information that is contained in the masks, we argue that applying this method is plausible in medical image segmentation.